brainhurt/bh_site/CONTRIBUTING.md

 #### Adding New HTML Pages
 Create new folder(s) for the URL path you want to create an index.html page for

-Example: Your `index.html` is for the page `/example` with the full path: `https:brainhurt.org/example/index.html`
+Example: Your `index.html` is for the page `/example` with the full path: `https://brainhurt.org/example/index.html`

 You would create a new folder `lib/html/example` and add your index.html file there.
-	Full path would then be: `lib/html/example/index.html`
+Full path for your file would then be: `lib/html/example/index.html`

 #### Adding New CSS Pages

 Add your file to `lib/styles`.

-If not page-specific CSS: Then add your CSS file as another include to the `app.addStyle()` main method in Gulpfile.js if it is not a page-specific CSS
+If not page-specific CSS: Add your CSS file as another include to the `app.addStyle()` main method in Gulpfile.js

-If it is a page-specific CSS, you will have to create another `app.addStyle()` entry inside the `styles` Gulp task (you should also have a good reason why you are doing this!!!)
+If it is a page-specific CSS: Create another `app.addStyle()` entry inside the `styles` Gulp task (you should also have a good reason why you are doing this!!!)

 #### Adding New Javascript

+Add your file to `lib/scripts`.

+If not page-specific Javascript: Your Javascript file will automatically be included in the compiled, singular, Javascript file. `app.addScripts()` takes care of this for you.

+If it is page-specific Javascript: Create another `app.addScript()` entry inside the 'scripts' Gulp task (Not as harmful as page-specific CSS... but still you better have a good reason!)